 She made friends with her first editor at a department store, met all kinds of celebrities through her job, got access to exclusive interviews using her charm and connections and even made an impression on Andy Warhol.

 Wonder what you’ll get from it?
-Crossposting and backlinks, new sources of information, positive reviews, potential partners from new projects, and you’ll constantly get to exchange experience which is invaluable.
+Crossposting and backlinks, new sources of information, positive reviews, potential partners for new projects, and a constant exchange of invaluable experience.

 10. Know when to stop talking